 In contrast to democracy (where 51% can overrule 49%), Sociocracy seeks consent from all members of the decision-making group (who meet as equals in a circle).
+However we have recently received full consent to add a 'Supermajority' clause and procedure to assist in moving forward when the large majority is in agreement and all discussion areas have been thoroughly explored.

-Our organisational structure consists of interlocking circles, each with its particular aim and area of authority (domain).
-Every co-op member is encouraged to join at least one circle, and all circles report to all members.
+Our organisational structure consists of interlocking Circles, each with its particular aim and area of authority (domain).
+Every Co-op Member is encouraged to join at least one Circle, and all Circles report to all members.

-Decisions by consent are achieved by engaging all circle members in exploring issues, developing proposals, seeking objections & crafting solutions.
-Consent is feasible because proposals come with a built-in review process, so if they are deemed 'good enough for now; safe enough to try', they can go ahead, even if not perfect.
+Decisions by consent are achieved by engaging all Circle members in exploring issues, developing proposals, seeking objections & crafting solutions.
+Consent is almost always feasible because proposals come with a built-in review process, so if they are deemed 'good enough for now; safe enough to try', they can go ahead, even if not perfect.
 That way, we keep moving forward, improving as we go.